raspberrypilearning/mapping-the-weather/worksheet.md

 # Mapping the Weather

-One thousand weather stations were sent out to schools all over the world at the beginning of 2016, ready to be assembled and begin collecting global weather data.
+One thousand weather stations were sent out to schools all over the world at the beginning of 2016, ready to be assembled and to begin collecting global weather data.

 ![weather station](images/weather_station.jpg)

-Each weather station comes equipped with the sensors shown in the table below
+Each weather station comes equipped with the sensors shown in the table below:

 |Sensor Name|Purpose|
 |-----------|-------|